 Hijab

-Generic name for Islamic headscarves that is a triangular piece of cloth worn around the head and neck, leaving the face visible.
+The generic name for Islamic headscarves is a triangular piece of cloth worn around the head and neck, leaving the face visible.

 Khimar

-Cloak-like veil worn to cover the head, neck, shoulders and the upper part of the woman’s body, leaving only the face exposed.
+Cloak-like veil is worn to cover the head, neck, shoulders, and upper part of the woman’s body, leaving only the face exposed.

 Niqab

-Black face veil that leaves the eye area showing and popular in Afghanistan, the Middle East and most Arab nations.
+Black face veil that leaves the eye area showing and is popular in Afghanistan, the Middle East, and most Arab nations.

 Shayla

-Long rectangular headscarf worn primarily in the Gulf region around the head and pinned to the shoulder.
+The long rectangular headscarf is worn primarily in the Gulf region around the head and pinned to the shoulder.

 Tudung

-Layered and patterned one-piece scarf worn around the face in Malaysia and Indonesia.
+Layered and patterned one-piece scarves are worn around the face in Malaysia and Indonesia.

 Wedding Veil

-Worn across the face of Christian brides and comes in different types of materials, usually in lace or tulle; is often white and transparent; trimmed in beads crystals or pearls; can be short enough to veil just the bride’s face, shoulder or full, cathedral length.
-The most common among these are Mantilla, Bouffant, Fingertip, Elbow, Blusher, Ballerina, and Flyaway
+orn across the face of Christian brides and comes in different types of materials, usually e or tulle; is often white and transparent; trimmed in beads,, crystals,, or pearls; can be short enough to veil just the bride’s face, shoulder, or full, cathedral length.
+The most common among these are Mantilla, Bouffant, Fingertip, Elbow, blush ballerina, and Flyaway